buu700/Site/README.md

 ---

 Finally, [live demo](http://heardmag.com/) (disclaimer: as of 2012-01-01, the content is all placeholder and largely unrelated to the company).
+Edit: Live demo down for now.